Games

 Stacking.
 With the default house rule on, a Draw 2 may be answered with another Draw 2 (the count piles up — the player who can't or won't stack draws everything).
 Wild Draw 4 stacks onto Wild Draw 4 the same way.
 The two types don't cross-stack.

 Last card.
 When you're about to play your second-to-last card (your hand has two cards), press Last card! before playing.
-Forget to call and the next player will see your hand drop to one card — you draw two cards as a penalty when their turn starts.
-The computer always remembers to call.
+Forget to call and any other player can press Catch! to penalize you — you draw two cards.
+Wrong-time clicks penalize the catcher, so watch the table.
+The computer always remembers to call in Solo.

 Winning.
 First player to empty their hand wins the round.
 Other players' remaining cards are scored: number cards by their face value, action cards 20 points each, Wilds 50 points each.
 The points go to the winner.
 Match length picks how many rounds you play: one round, first to win three, or first to 500 points.